 Satellite Sport Accounts (SSAs) have taken over a more significant role in developing the common framework for measuring the economic impact of sport.
 The EU Working Group on Sport and Economics established a harmonised statistical definition known as Vilnius definition of sport.
 The EU Conference on Sport Statistics covers statistical needs supporting the development of sport as a new policy area, discussing the SSAs and the possible function of tracking sport in the EU.

+The sport policy is developed by the Ministry of Education, Science, Culture and Sport.
 The turning point in the regulation of this policy area was the adoption of the Law on Sport in 2018 which governs the sport activity, types of sports, rights and responsibilities of sport entities, medical fitness of athletes, financing sport, keeping records in sport and other pertinent issues.

 The Sport Development Strategy 2018-2021 focuses on improving the work of sport organisations and spreading the idea of children, students and persons with disabilities engaging in sport, promotion of and support to excellence in sport, improved infrastructure and fostering research, development, education and expertise in sport, putting in place the assumptions for preparation, participation and achieving top results in the Olympic Games, Paralympics and other significant international sport competitions, as well as professional development in sport, and strengthening international cooperation.
 With this Strategy, the Ministry for Sport and Youth has largely set the legislative framework for sport, from detailed regulation of the register of sport entities to the adoption of the new law and the decrees setting legal terms for all aspects of sport and the position of athletes.
 Such provisions set the basis for having a functional system for sport organisations establishment and work, promotion and improvement of sport, and fostering top achievements.